RegiByte/emergent/README.md

 **Emergent:** `(State, Event) → Effects[]` then `Effect → void`

 Redux returns new state directly.
 Emergent returns effect descriptions that are interpreted separately.
+State update is one type of effect, the other types depend on your domain use case.

 ### vs Elm Architecture